jodal/comics/docs/specs/004-public-active-schedule.rst

   or private.
 Default value should be should be ``True``.
 The proposed ``public`` field handling needs to respect this setting.

+  Alternatively this setting can be avoided with ``loadmeta`` ignoring private comics by default (ie. add --include-private or only load private ones when explicitly specified).

 - Add ``public`` field to Comic model that indicates if comic can be showed on public installations.
 All comics should have default value ``True`` and info loaded through ``loadmeta``.